songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 - SpeechGuard: Exploring the Adversarial Robustness of Multimodal Large Language Models
 - What Do Language Models Hear?
 Probing for Auditory Representations in Language Models
 - PAM: Prompting Audio-Language Models for Audio Quality Assessment
+## duplex
+- Full-Duplex-Bench-v2: A Multi-Turn Evaluation Framework for Duplex Dialogue Systems with an Automated Examiner
+## reason
+- Can Speech LLMs Think while Listening?
+- SHANKS: Simultaneous Hearing and Thinking for Spoken Language Models
+- Mini-Omni-Reasoner: Token-Level Thinking-in-Speaking in Large Speech Models
+## forget
+- Closing the Gap Between Text and Speech Understanding in LLMs